juhachoi0122/hackTX/README.md

 To help a friend who refuses to read more than 10 words

 ## What it does
-Reads text from user input and generates 10 keywords from it
+Reads text from user input and generates around 10 keywords from it

 ## Try it out
 1. Download zip file (user may have to enter their own API key into popup.js file)